Nuosis/FM_Chat_UI/DEPLOYMENT.md

 *   `VITE_DEEPSEEK_API_KEY`: Deepseek API key (required for Deepseek)
 *   `VITE_GEMINI_API_KEY`: Gemini API key (required for Gemini)
 *   `VITE_DEFAULT_PROVIDER`: Default LLM provider (optional, defaults to OpenAI)
+*   `VITE_ENABLE_AGENTS`: Enable/disable LLM agents and tools (optional, defaults to false).
+When agents are enabled and no default agent is specified, the system will use a default agent named "default".
 ## Dependencies

 The application has the following dependencies: